keystonejs/keystone/.changeset/plenty-wasps-poke.md

 '@keystonejs/keystone': patch
 ---

-Updated to latest vesrsion of globby for discovering test files to run.
+Updated to latest version of globby for discovering test files to run.